 • Pedestrian access between the BART station and the Santa Clara Caltrain plaza

-• Passenger drop-off facilities as well as bus and shuttle loading areas on Brokaw Road
+• Passenger drop-off facilities as well as bus and shuttle loading areas

 • Multi-level parking structure next to station